LaraHack/linkflows_formalization_study/README.md

-# linkflows_formalization_study
+# Formalization study
-Formalization study for the evaluation of the "super-pattern" approach.
+This repository contains all the materials of the Formalization Study, study designed for the evaluation of the "super-pattern" approach, as described in the [Expressing High-Level Claims with Formal Semantics](http://doi.acm.org?doi=3460210.3493561) article.